 In 1804, farmer John Bell and his family settled in northern Robertson County in Tennessee and became prosperous members of the community.
 In the summer of 1817, a cruel presence began haunting them.
-They saw strange animals on the property and heard knocking from within, and outside, the house, chains being dragged through rooms, and all sorts of gurgling and choking sounds.
+They saw strange animals on the property, heard knocking from within, and outside, the house, chains being dragged through rooms, and all sorts of gurgling and choking sounds.

 After a year, Bell confided his troubles in a neighbor and a committee was formed to investigate.
-The presence became known as the Bell Witch, and her power grew with the crowds that came to feel her power and, eventually, it was said, speak to her.
+The presence became known as the Bell Witch, and her power grew along with the crowds that came to feel her power and, eventually, it was said, speak to her.
 Though she never assumed corporeal form, many claim to have spoken to the Bell Witch.

 She then said she would return in 107 years, but many think she never left the area at all, due to ongoing bizarre events in the town and the nearby Bell Witch Cave.

-A nearby church, built on the site of an older church, which, as luck would have it, was built on top of, or at least very near, a Native American burial mound (hate it when that happens), is plagued by walking shadows with no discernable light source.
+A nearby church, built on the site of an older church, which, as luck would have it, was reportedly built on top of, or at least very near, a Native American cemetery, is plagued by walking shadows with no discernable light source.

 This old haunted auditorium in Nashville is famous for hosting some of the biggest names in country music throughout the years.
-The ghost of Hank Williams Sr. supposeldy haunts the place; he's been seen backstage and a white mist that's believed to be him singing was once seen taking center stage.
+The ghost of Hank Williams Sr. supposedly haunts the place; he's been seen backstage and a white mist that's believed to be him singing was once seen taking center stage.
 Others have noted several other presences on the property throughout the years, and the venue is associated with the Opry Curse, which many say led to the untimely demises of numerous country artists.